pijnenburgml/master-thesis/README.md

 * The elevation data can be found and download from the Arctic Digital Elevation Model (Porter et al., 2023) website https://www.pgc.umn.edu/data/arcticdem.
 We use mosaic tile at 2 meters resolution, from the version 4.1.
 The tile IDs are “29_21_1_” and “29_21_2_1”.

-* The files area_of_interest.gpkg, site_boundaries.gpkg and ang20190802t220708_outline_KML.kml can be found in this directory
+* The files area_of_interest.gpkg, site_boundaries.gpkg and ang20190802t220708_outline_KML.kml can be found in this directory.
+The shapefile used as annotation for the creation of the Random Forest algorithm for cloud detection are under the folder shapefiles_RF_cloud_detection

 ## Data analysis